openpolitics/manifesto/foreign_policy.md

 ## Nuclear Disarmament

 Commit to working towards a nuclear-weapon-free world by not renewing the Trident Nuclear Deterrent, and encouraging other nations to follow.

+## Capital Punishment

+We strongly oppose Capital Punishment in all forms, and would work with other nations to try and achieve a worldwide commitment to end death sentences by 2020.